openharmony/docs/en/device-dev/subsystems/subsys-security-overview.md

 - Profile

-  The profile in this document refers to HarmonyAppProvision, which is in JSON format.
+  The profile in this document refers to HarmonyAppProvision.
+HarmonyAppProvision is in JSON format.

 - Debug application